 Pinworms are small, threadlike parasites that live in the colon and rectum of infected individuals.
 Pinworms are a species of roundworm (nematode) called Enterobius vermicularis.
 What do pinworms look like?
 The worms are just a few millimeters long.
 Pinworm infections are the most common worm infection in the U.S. Pinworm infection occurs most often in children, people in institutions, and those who live in a household where people have pinworms.
 Pinworms in kids may spread throughout child care centers.

 Pinworm infection symptoms usually range from mild to nonexistent.
-Adult female pinworms travel outside the body at night and lay eggs around the anus which may cause itching and discomfort.
-Nighttime symptoms can lead to irritability and sleep problems.
+Adult female pinworms travel outside the body at night and lay eggs around the anus.
+Pinworms in the anus may cause itching and discomfort.
+Signs of pinworms in kids may include irritability and sleep problems.
 Some people do not have any pinworm symptoms.
 They are small, but sometimes people can see pinworms in stool.

 How do you get pinworms?
 Pinworm infection is spread through a fecal-oral route of transmission.
 This refers to infectious agents in the GI tract passing from one person to another via contaminated objects and lack of proper hygiene (hand washing after using the restroom).
 Where does pinworm come from?
 People are newly infected by ingesting pinworm eggs that may be on countertops, shared food, bedding, clothing, and other objects.
 Children may ingest pinworm eggs by sucking on their fingers or thumbs.
 Pinworm eggs may also become airborne, inhaled, and swallowed, resulting in infection.

 People may worry about pinworms in dogs and pinworms in cats, but it is a common misconception that family pets harbor the parasites.
-While pet dogs and cats can harbor many types of parasites that can infect people, humans are the only host for pinworms.
+While pet dogs and cats can harbor many other types of parasites that can infect people, humans are the only host for pinworms.

-Pinworm eggs hatch to release larvae which then grow into adult `worms.
+Pinworm eggs hatch to release larvae which then grow into adult worms.
 Adult female pinworms lay eggs on the skin around the anus.
 After a host ingests the eggs, larvae hatch when they reach the small intestine.
 The larvae mature into adult pinworms which then travel to the colon.
 Adult pinworms live about 2 months.
 Sometimes pinworm eggs may become airborne and inhaled and swallowed, although this is rare.